Nightstand Cord Hack

 And would someone remove that shiny gold sticker already?
 Sheesh.

-I applied this treatment to Handy Husband’s nightstand as well.
+I applied this nightstand cord hack to Handy Husband’s nightstand as well.

 He’s a lucky fella.